MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/multi-access-edge-compute-ha-content.md

 Data replication and backup are important when you rely on database failovers.
 Most Azure PaaS services have built-in support for geo-replication and creating read replicas across regions and geographies.

 > [!NOTE]
 > Azure public MEC doesn't currently support PaaS services like SQL Managed Instance, SQL Server on Azure Virtual Machines, Azure Database for MySQL, or Azure Database for PostgreSQL.
-Third-party ISVs like Couchbase, MongoDB, and Apache can provide infrastructure as a service (IaaS) services that support geo-replication.
+Third-party offerings like Couchbase, MongoDB, and Apache Cassandra can provide infrastructure as a service (IaaS) services that support geo-replication.

 ### Traffic Manager